Axiomatizations

 In this formulation the (n-1)-morphism in assigned to an -dimensional manifold is the space of states over that manifold.
 A state is accordingly a generalized element of this object.

-In each case, a pure state is a state of maximal information, while a mixed state is a state with less than maximal information.
+In statistical physics, a pure state is a state of maximal information, while a mixed state is a state with less than maximal information.
 In the classical case, we may say that a pure state is a state of complete information, but this does not work in the quantum case; from the perspective of the information-theoretic or Bayesian interpretation of quantum physics, this inability to have complete information, even when having maximal information, is the key feature of quantum physics that distinguishes it from classical physics.